 Modified foot-hold traps can be placed at nests to capture adult birds during the breeding season in April and early May.
-Cormorants have been captured with modified No. 3, padded-jaw, foothold traps by replacing factory coil springs with weaker No. 1.5 trap springs (Figures 9 and 10).
+Cormorants have been captured with modified No. 3, padded-jaw, foothold traps by replacing factory coil springs with weaker No. 1.5 trap springs (below).
 The trap chain should also be replaced with aircraft cable and a shock cord to minimize injury to trapped birds.
 Dummy eggs should be placed in the nest during trapping, and once a bird is caught and released, the actual eggs should be put back in the nest.

 Netting with Spotlights

 At night, cormorants can be removed effectively by spotlighting and netting.
 This method works best on dark nights with low ambient light.

 Relocation is usually not practical for cormorant management.

 Translocation is usually not practical for cormorant management, and is not recommended.

 Shooting is the most common method of euthanasia for double-crested cormorants.
 If a capture accident occurs, and a bird requires euthanasia while in hand, cervical dislocation is the most practical technique.